Skip to content

 • Public Clouds: Images are usually available directly in their marketplaces.

-• Important: After downloading, it’s good practice to verify the file’s integrity using a checksum (MD5 or SHA256).
+• Important: After downloading, verify the file’s integrity using a checksum (SHA256 is preferred; MD5 is also published).
 Compare the checksum you calculate with the one provided on the Fortinet Support portal.

 • System Resources: